AmberRK/FamilyFrame/SDP.md

 What are you going to prototype?
 Huh?

 9\.
-CONFIGURATION AND VERSION CONTROL
+Configuration and Version Control
 ------------------------------------

 The version control that we're using is git and Github.
 We are also tagging our milestones like our demo.
 We will be labelling the versions using the following scheme: https://semver.org/spec/v2.0.0.html

 10\.
-TOOLS
+Tools
 ---------

 We'll be using SQLite, nginx and D3.

 11\.
-ARCHITECTURE
+Architecture
 ----------------

 We'll be using a rented VPS server.